xswzaqnjimko/lingo-text-of-own/README.md

 ### Source Code: AGPL-3.0

-All `.py` files are licensed under the GNU Affero General Public License v3.0.
-This means:
+All `.py` files are licensed under the GNU Affero General Public License v3.0:
 - Free for personal use, learning, and modification
 - Commercial use is allowed if modifications are open-sourced
 - Web services using this code must provide source code to users